ghjensen/hsscommons/plugins/cron/shibboleth/readme.md

 3. Click the "+" icon at the top right corner to create a new cron job.
 4. Set up the Title.
 5. From the Event list, select "Remove Shibboleth Sessions" underneath "Cron - Shibboleth".
-6. Set up the Frenquency for the Recurrence.
+6. Set up the Frequency for the Recurrence.
 7. Set the State to "Published" to enable this job.